Shadowsith/CppString/README.md

 # CppString
-STL header-only string class/lib which is orientated to Java and C# string classes
+STL header-only and generic string class/lib which is orientated to Java and C# string classes

 ## Functionality

-## Errors
+## Errors/Bugs
-* toCStr
+* nothing known

+## TODO
+* Operation overloading replacing with templates